 Delivered by leading experts at the cutting-edge of research and practice, this programme is the only evidence-based Masters degree course in Nutritional Medicine in the UK.

 On our MSc Nutritional Medicine, you’ll gain a deep evidence-based understanding of the complex relationships between nutrition and diseases.
 You’ll learn to take a critical and scholarly approach to theory, practice, literature and research findings, resulting in a greater understanding of the range and potential of the nutritional management of disease.

-This programme attracts high-quality students from within and outside the UK and is appropriate for the in-service training of doctors (who receive little training in nutrition), dietitians, pharmacists and healthcare workers.
+This programme attracts high-quality students from both within and outside the UK, and is appropriate for the in-service training of doctors (who receive little training in nutrition), dietitians, pharmacists and healthcare workers.

 The modular, part-time programme is accessible to those in full-time employment, consisting of three-day taught periods at the University, preceded by preparatory study and followed by consolidation and assessment.
 During some modules, a special dinner is arranged on the theme of the topic studied.

 To complete the MSc, students must complete nine taught modules and a research project which will normally be carried out at your place of work, for example, hospital, surgery, clinic or pharmacy.
 Literature-based projects are also acceptable if they include an additional element of complexity.
 The Postgraduate Diploma may be awarded on the satisfactory completion of eight modules.
 A Postgraduate Certificate may be awarded on the completion of four modules.
 Modules can be taken as standalone units for CPD.